gsi-ee/go4/distr/README_win.txt

   For more information see online documentation on TGo4Interface class on htpp://go4.gsi.de site

-COMPILE USER ANALYSIS UNDER WINDOWS
+5. COMPILE USER ANALYSIS UNDER WINDOWS

   First of all, Microsoft VC++ should be installed.
-  There is a free edition of Microsoft Visual C++ Express 2009 on
+  There is a free edition of Microsoft Visual C++ Express 2008 on
        http://msdn.microsoft.com/vstudio/express/visualc/
   Together with Visual C++ one should also install MS SDK.
   Some more instructions how it is can be installed see on ROOT web page:
        http://root.cern.ch/root/Procedure/
   After VC++ is installed, there are two alternatives, how example can be compiled.

-  1. Compile with CYGWIN
+  5.1.
+Compile analysis with CYGWIN

   First of all, CYGWIN (http://cygwin.com/) should be installed.
   This provides Unix like environment and allows to use shell-based build scripts.
-  After CYGWIN installed, one should adjust login script (go4init.sh), where actual location of different components should be specified.
+After CYGWIN installed, one should adjust "go4login" script, where actual location of different components should be specified.
   Than copy your analysis (or one of Go4 examples, for instance, Go4Example2Step) to separate location.
-  Before compile analysis, GO4SYS should be set as relative location to current directory.
-For instance, if Go4 installed in F:\Apps\go4 and user analysis in F:\User\App1, GO4SYS should be "..\..\Apps\go4".
-  Run cygwin shell, go to directory with user analysis and compile it with:
+  To compile example:
-     /cygwin/f/user/app1> . go4init.sh
+     /cygdrive/q> . go4login
-     /cygwin/f/user/app1> export GO4SYS=../../Apps/go4
+     /cygdrive/q> cd /cygdrive/f/user/app1
+     /cygdrive/f/user/app1> make clean
-     /cygwin/f/user/app1> make
+     /cygdrive/f/user/app1> make all
-  This should compile analysis and produce library and executable.
+  This should compile user analysis library.
+To start analysis, just call:
+     /cygdrive/f/user/app1> go4analysis -server -run

-  2. Compile with Windows native nmake tool
+  5.2.
+Compile with Windows native nmake tool

+  This method does not require CYGWIN.
   First of all, go4init.bat file should be adjusted - one should uncomment several lines, where path to Visual Studio are specified.
   Second, one need special Makefile, which is suited for nmake.exe tool.